Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: METHODS

 A ball and a target were placed on the plate.
 The dyads were instructed to position the ball on the target.
 This task, which we call the plate control task, required precise control and coordination.

 The trajectory of the target followed a rose curve, which moved according to the progression of time.
-The movement of the target was calculated using Equation (\ref{eq:rose}).
+The movement of the target was calculated as:

-Here, ${\bm x^{tgt}} = \left[ \right]^T$ represents the position vector of the target on the plate, indicating its x and y axes position. $t$is the time, and $t^{per}$ is the period of the rose curve from start to finish, designed to be 20 seconds in this study. $r$ is the radius of the trajectory, set to 0.2 m.
+Here, ${\bm x^{tgt}} = \left[ \right]^T$ represents the position vector of the target on the plate, indicating its x and y axes position. $\zeta = \fmod / t^{per}$ is the quotient remainder of $t$ and $t^{per}$ divided by $t^{per}$, which is a ratio of 0.0 to 1.0.
+This can be computed by using the fmod function in C, Pyhon, etc. $t$ represents time, and $t^{per}$ is the period of the rose curve from start to finish, designed to be 20 s in this study. $r$ is the radius of the trajectory, set to 0.2 m.
 Dyads were not shown the trajectory visually during the experiment but memorized it during practice sessions.

-The ball moved according to the plate's inclination, governed by the dynamics applied in Equation (\ref{eq:ball}).
+The ball moved according to the plate's inclination, governed by the dynamics applied as:

-Here, ${\bm x^{bll}} = \left[ \right]^T$ is the position vector of the ball on the plate. $\dot{\bm x}^{bll}$ is the velocity vector of the ball. $m$ is the ball mass, $g$ is the gravitational acceleration, $\eta$ is the viscosity coefficient, with values set to 0.014, 9.8, and 1.5, respectively, in this study. $m$ and $\eta$ are critical parameters determining the movement of the ball relative to the tilt of the plate, significantly influencing the difficulty of the task.
+Here, ${\bm x^{bll}} = \left[ \right]^T$ is the position vector of the ball on the plate. $\dot{\bm x}^{bll}$ is the velocity vector of the ball. $m$ is the ball mass, $g$ is the gravitational acceleration, $\eta$ is the viscosity coefficient, with values set to 0.014, 9.8, and 1.5, respectively, in this study. $m$ and $\eta$ are critical parameters determining the movement of the ball relative to the tilt of the plate, thereby significantly influencing the difficulty of the task.
 These parameters were chosen experimentally to set the difficulty of the task.

-\subsection{Co-localization}
+\subsubsection{Co-localization}

 Synchronizing the positions of the haptic interface and the VE has significant implications on task performance and user perception, as noted in previous studies \cite{Swapp2006-qm, Saint-Aubert2020-lz}.
 Ensuring that the haptic interface and the plate displayed within the SVE were precisely aligned was crucial.
 To facilitate this, a Meta Quest 3 controller was attached to the top of the haptic interface, serving as a landmark to provide exact positional data.